Brideau/whackdata/_posts/2014-08-04-line-graphs-parallel-processing-r.md

 4. Move the square over an amount of longitude equal to the width of the square, and repeat the above calculation.
 5. Do this until you've calculated everything, and output it all to a CSV file.

-Now, when you're dealing with 500,000+ pieces of data, this can take a while.
-In the case of the NB data, it originally took 2 hours to crunch on my 2.3 GHz i7, which has 4 cores (8 virtual).
-The world data, since I (mistakenly) used the 2.5' data set, had 1.6M data points, would have taken forever.
+Now, when you're dealing with 500,000+ pieces of data, this can take a while if you're not taking advantage of your hardware's capabilities.
+In the case of the NB data, it originally took 2 hours to crunch on my 2.3 GHz i7, which has 4 cores (8 virtual), but only one was being used.

 Luckily, R now has the ability to do parallel processing to take full advantage of multi-core CPUs.
 Marcus over at R-bloggers has [a great tutorial on how to do this in R](http://www.r-bloggers.com/a-brief-foray-into-parallel-processing-with-r/) if you want to have a look.
-Using this got the time from 2 hours to about 6 minutes for the NB data set, while it still took about 1.5 hours to do the world data (again, you can save yourself the headache here by using lower resolution data).
+Furthermore, using data tables instead of data frames can also improve performance by, in my experience, about a factor of 3 for this computation.
+Using both of these together got the time to process from 2 hours to about 2 minutes for both the NB and world population data set.

 #### Plotting the Data